ericawinne/my-first-project/README.md

 # my-first-project
 Met API

-set up layout of page.
+1. set up layout of page.
 See a famous work of art displayed on the page.
-(GET/fetch from API) -Include it's collection, title, image, artist bio.
+(GET/fetch details from API) -Include artwork title, image, medium, dementions, and collection.

-Allow user to comment on the work of art in a box located below the image. (prevent default)
+2. Allow user to comment on the work of art in a box located below the image.

--Make it so the text stays on the page when the page is reloaded.
+When user hits "submit" (use event listenter) the comment should stay on the page. (use prevent default)

-(event listener for the comment "submit" button) *extra- if possible, make it so that the user can click on the image and see multiple images by the same artist
+*extra- if possible, make it so that the user can click on the image and see multiple images by the same artist